Installation of the Yang di-Pertuan Agong: Congratulatory address by the Prime Minister

 After the playing of the National Anthem and everyone goes back into their seats, the King is then asked by the Grand Chamberlain to consent to the Prime Minister's congratulatory speech, and he approves it.
 The speech is then read by the Prime Minister, with the paper, earlier received by the Ceremonial Chief, being returned to him in the end of it.
 The speech also contains a promise of unreserved allegiance to the King and consort on behalf of all Malaysians.

 Speech from the throne

-After the Prime Minister's address, the Yang di-Pertuan Agong, upon his consent to the Grand Chamberlain, gives his first Speech from the throne to the nation in the Throne Room, outlining the prospects of his tenure as the head of state of Malaysia.
-The paper is given to him by the Grand Chamberlain and the Ceremonial Chief before the speech commences, and when it is finished is given back to the latter two.
+After the Prime Minister's address, the King, upon his consent to the Grand Chamberlain, gives his first Speech from the throne to the nation in the Throne Room, outlining the prospects of his tenure as the head of state of Malaysia.
+The paper of the speech is given to him by the Grand Chamberlain and the Ceremonial Chief before the speech commences, and when it is finished is given back to the latter two.